omartchik/omartchik/README.md

 ### Here is what i'm working on!! 👋

-Here are some ideas to get you started:
+Here some ideas of what I'm doing these days

 - 🔭 I’m currently working on ...
 Website for delivery courier
 - 🌱 I’m currently learning ...
 Ruby On Rails